 At the same time, it contributes to the construction and enrichment of one’s own identity, fostering acceptance and self-esteem.
 What else could we ask for?

-Taking a self-portrait is scary, but nothing like facing it, discovering it and fighting it so that fear becomes an ally in our personal knowledge.
+Taking a self-portrait is scary, but there is nothing like facing it, discovering it and fighting it so that fear becomes an ally in our personal knowledge.

 It is important to take a self-portrait at any time in our life.